RailsEventStore/rails_event_store/railseventstore.org/README.md

 Documentation and website are deployed continuously and automatically from the `master` branch.

+## Docs navigation update

+The navigation is now generated from the `sidebars.json` file.
+You need to restart the development server after updating the file.

 ## About

 <img src="http://arkency.com/images/arkency.png" alt="Arkency" width="20%" align="left" />